-- Yes – firm & stable path to tables, firm & stable surface, 27" or greater knee clearance; A few picnic tables in the mowed grasslands by the lower parking lot require travel across firm grass.
-One close to an accessible walkway is behind the lighthouse.
+- Yes – firm & stable path to tables, firm & stable surface, 27" or greater knee clearance; The most accessible tables are next to the lighthouse.
+A few by both the upper and lower parking lots require travel across firm grass.

 - Accessible Visitor Center:

-- Yes – The ramped main entry to the lighthouse visitor center has a three-inch threshold that I couldn't navigate in a motorized wheelchair.
-Behind the center there is level entry, but someone must unlock the door for you.
-Once inside the restored 1904 lighthouse, knowledgeable volunteers from Point Cabrillo Lightkeepers Association are eager to talk about the history of the light station and the timber industry's evolution in this region.
+- Yes – Step inside the restored 1904 lighthouse to find knowledgeable volunteers from Point Cabrillo Lightkeepers Association that are eager to talk about the history of the light station and the timber industry's evolution in this region.
 There are displays on the history of the Pomo Indians, including artifacts, and on the sinking of the Frolic, a clipper brig bound for San Francisco during the Gold Rush in 1850.
 A replica of the ship and a cannon that was rescued by divers are among the exhibits.
 A small gift shop has books, gifts, and lighthouse and nautical-theme items.